phalcon-orphanage/docs/en/url.md

 The above code will prefix all the paths with `/data/app/`.

-> The trailing slash in the `setBasePath()` parameter is optional.
+> **NOTE**: The trailing slash in the `setBasePath()` parameter is optional.
 If it is not specified, it will automatically be appended to the passed parameter
 {: .alert .alert-info }

 ## Exceptions